PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 - version-module\startup.py : only import and plug functions
 - version-module\dialogmanager.py  : only import and plug functions

-https://github.com/PMoureu/samples-Python-RPS/tree/master/Tutorial-IUpdater/version-module
+=> Check the whole code for this version : https://github.com/PMoureu/samples-Python-RPS/tree/master/Tutorial-IUpdater/version-module

 Et voilà !
 Thanks to RevitPythonShell our dynamic updater is ready and we didn't even talk about IExternalApplication,